 This French cafe chain in Hong Kong served excellent coffee and baked goods, and this particular location was also a flower shop.
 The atmosphere was inviting and cozy, which made it a regular stop while sight seeing to relax and cool off.
 Everything was offered iced or hot, but most of the time my boyfriend and I preferred to drink something cold.

 This is a chain of restaurants in Hong Kong, but the quality of the food was amazing.
 The person in charge was happily chatting with other customers in French, which is always a good sign!
 He explained the menu to us, and we both ordered buckwheat ‘galletes’ with savory fillings like vegetables, eggs, and more.

 This restaurant was highly recommended via Trip Advisor, so we stopped for lunch on our walk into town.
 The best part about this location is that you can see them working at the front of the shop through the window, busy making noodles, wontons, and other add-ins for the ramen.
 The portion sizes are perfect for lunch or a light dinner!

-This vietnamese restaurant was excellent, so good that we went twice!
-The service is quick, even at high traffic hours, and the pho is exceptional.
+This Vietnamese restaurant was excellent, so good that we went twice!
+The service is quick, even during high traffic hours, and the pho is exceptional.
 We also tried some other dishes which were fantastic, but my boyfriend and I both have a soft spot for pho.
-The broth was cinnamony, spicey bliss, filled with rice noodles, vegetables and your choice of protein.
+The broth was cinnamony, spicy bliss, filled with rice noodles, vegetables and your choice of protein.
 The restaurant is in the trendy SoHo district, which is open late and has shops, bars, restaurants, and cafes.
 A must-see for travelers!

 We loved exploring the huge selection of food offerings in Hong Kong and luckily we had heaps of time to try out a variety of dishes.
 Stay up to date with our travels by subscribing to Bloglovin’ below!